Tech Made Simple

 The Weather Channel radar map showing the menu for map layers and the player for seeing the forecast.
 Options shown are Hurricane Tracker, Lightning, Local Storm Reports.

 As a weather news outlet, The Weather Channel offers timely weather stories and videos.
 Plus, there’s a whole section devoted to beautiful and interesting photos.
-The depth of weather news is greater than other weather sites.
+The depth of weather news is greater than that of other weather sites.

-The Weather Channel does the best job of providing both quick at-a-glance weather information and more in-depth content, making it my top pick for the best weather site.
+The Weather Channel does the best job of providing both quick, at-a-glance weather information and more in-depth content, making it my top pick for the best weather site.

 The best weather site for hyperlocal forecasts: AccuWeather